h2io/assh/README.md

   the server's status and to also get a unified message that you can customize
   as you see fit.

-- **Endless customizations**
+- **Endless Customizations**

-  You can customize the .sshrc for generic usage, add custom functionality for
+You can customize the `.sshrc` for generic usage, add custom functionality
-  each server you log in to, or for groups of servers.
+for each server you log in to, or for groups of servers.

-  `~/.assh.d` is just the main directory... all `~/.assh*` directories get loaded
+`~/.assh.d` is just the main directory... all `~/.assh*` directories get
-  in alphabetical order and combined on the server you assh into.
-This way you
+loaded in alphabetical order and combined on the server you `assh` into.
+This
-  can have group settings but can also customize your own, overwriting with
+way, you can have group settings while also allowing for customization by
-  custom functionality while also keeping
+overwriting with custom functionality.
+This structure helps you maintain
+group settings while keeping the flexibility to personalize your own,
+ensuring that group configurations are still respected, but individual
+preferences take precedence.

-- **100% compatibility, 100% code is bash**
+**100% Compatibility, 100% Code is Bash**

-  All code is bash so it can execute without problems on any server.
-Other
+All code is Bash, so it can execute without problems on any Linux server.
+Here
-  dependencies are widely available: openssl, cut, cat, tr, sed, ...
+is the list of external dependencies: `bash`, `cat`, `eval`, `echo`, `find`,
+`wc`, `kill`, `mktemp`, `printf`, `command`, `trap`, `read`, `unset`, `awk`,
+`shuf`, OpenSSL, SSH, `tar`, `rsync`, `envsubst`.
+These are core external tools
+and utilities widely present on Linux servers.

+The code is not easy to understand completely, even if it’s only ~50 lines of
-  Because the code is bash you can review it and be sure it does what it says.
+Bash, but it's not that difficult to review and ensure it does what it says.

 - **Extensibility**
   These usage examples are just simplified use cases but there's a lot more